fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 37: سُورَةُ الصَّافَّاتِ (As-Saaffaat) - 55**
+**Surah 103: سُورَةُ العَصۡرِ (Al-Asr) - 3**

-and then he looks and sees that [companion of his] in the midst of the blazing fire,
+unless he be of those who attain to faith, and do good works, and enjoin upon one another the keeping to truth, and enjoin upon one another patience in adversity.
  <!--END_SECTION:quran-->